atharvthakle/Frevo/README.md

 # FREVO

 This repository contains the frontend prototype of FREVO, a Gen Z-first fintech platform that blends money, compliance, identity, jobs, education, and community.
+This frontend was developed as a prototype for a friend's startup, to demonstrate the core UI/UX and features of the FREVO platform.

 ---